Gold Coast Hot Water Sacrificial Anode Replacement Is Recommended Servicing By All Hot Water Tank Manufacturers

 From a legal perspective, it is the property owner’s responsibility to ensure that routine maintenance is carried out on every hot water service.

-AS/NZS 3500.4-2018 Heated Water provides guidelines for the operation and maintenance of all hot water systems.
+AS/NZS 3500.4-2018 Heated Water provides guidelines for all hot water systems’ operation and maintenance.
 Like all Australian Standards, it sets out conformance to ensure that your entire hot water installation is:

 i) the material or product is fit for the application;